rahulgupta609/rahul-django/{{cookiecutter.github_repository_name}}/README.md

 #### Deployment to heroku
   1. Add the heroku git url using `git remote add heroku {heroku-git-url}` (required only for the first time).
   2. To deploy a build, run `git push heroku HEAD:master` .
 This should push all changes to heroku which can be viewed at the app url.
 {% endif %}

 {% if cookiecutter.use_elasticbeanstalk == 'y' or cookiecutter.use_elasticbeanstalk == 'Y' %}
+## Setting up Elastic Beanstalk
+EBS deployment requires a config file in .ebextensions in the main folder.
+A `{{cookiecutter.project_name}}.config` is already present which handles basic functions on deployment like migration and serving static files.
+These configurations can always be changed on need basis.

+Follow EBS [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html) on deployment for better understanding.

+Following steps need to be undertaken to deploy to AWS EBS(Elastic beanstalk):
+  1. Create an account on AWS if not already.
+  2. Go to the Elastic Beanstalk management console to create a new application.
+Add the configurations as required by the application.

+#### Deployment to EBS via terminal
+  1. Run `source venv/bin/activate` to activate virtual environment.
+  2. Run `pip install -r requirements.txt`.
+  3. Test the app locally using `python manage.py runserver` and hitting healthCheck url.
+  4. Install the awsebcli package using `pip install awsebcli`.
+  5. To initialize your application and configuring your environment run `eb init`. (required only for the first time)
+  6. Run `eb deploy` to deploy to EBS.

+You can configure your environment variables in the configuration settings of the Elastic Beanstalk console.

+{% endif %}

+## Viewing Logs

+{% if cookiecutter.use_newrelic == 'y' %}
+## Monitoring
+Set up your newrelic license key in **NEW_RELIC_LICENSE_KEY** in `.env` file and start seeing the metrics in new relic.

+{% endif %}

+{% if cookiecutter.use_elasticbeanstalk == 'y' or cookiecutter.use_elasticbeanstalk == 'Y' %}